-Ultimately though, you may need to look for external help in the form of procurement consulting or experts.
-This is where Group Purchasing Organizations (GPO) like UNA can help.
-Not only do they operate with high quality software, but they have the expertise to leverage the output to the benefit of your procurement function.
+Ultimately though, you may need to look for external help in the form of procurement consulting experts.
+This is where group purchasing organizations (GPOs) like Una can help.
+Not only does Una operate with high quality software, but we have the expertise to leverage the output to the benefit of your procurement function.

 This can help to take the strain off your resources, leaving your team free to do their job more effectively and focus on their own areas of expertise, rather than trying to cover too wide an area.
 Remember, by making unplanned spend part of your future plans, you can help to make it a thing of the past within your organization.